Renua: Standards in Public Office Commission

 In November 2020, the Standards in Public Office Commission (SIPO) announced that Renua were one of five political parties who failed to provide them with a set of audited accounts for 2019, in breach of statutory obligations.
 As of early 2021, SIPO reportedly confirmed that the party had "still not filed its accounts".

+Rebranding as Centre Party of Ireland

+The party rebranded as the Centre Party of Ireland in April 2023.